Showing posts sorted by relevance for query Collaboration. Sort by date Show all posts

 An armless Robocop!

-The caves are a labyrinth of dangerous rooms and many are guarded or patrolled by other mechanoids all too willing to blast you into smithereens.
+The caves are a labyrinth and are guarded or patrolled by mechanoids all too willing to blast you into smithereens.
 This is a hideous maze designed with numerous dead ends that require keys to unlock many doorways.
 It's an underground hell and is nigh on impossible to escape without making yourself a map to help plot your journey.
 No, wait we don't need a pen and paper because Jamie has added an auto-mapping tool.
-This helps navigate, find objects and prevent the frustration of getting lost.
+That helps navigate, find objects and prevent the frustration of getting lost.
 An exceptional new feature.

 That's not all that's changed, the old (large) status panel has gone and replaced by the tiniest bar so we can enjoy more screen space.
 This still shows the same information for lives, weapons, energy /etc but we now have far more gaming real estate.
-Are you loving this upgrade already, or what?
 The various weaponry you're able to carry is also shown - pressing the ALT key will cycle through what you have available.
 Don't waste your supplies on the wrong monsters!

 Oh no, a different type of droid and this one is throwing bombs!